emilyemchen/git-papers/journal.md

 Welcome to this paper!

 #REFERENCES#
-This paper is based on work by Smith, J.
+This paper is based on work by Smith, J and Markello, R.